 and see their absolution earned.

-or Two-armed Nathan, and in glee
+or Two-armed Nathan, and with glee

 Black Jack and all his gang would come to greet me